Social Nav Bar Overrides - v2019

-The Wine and Gold host the Toronto Raptors tonight at Quicken Loans Arena.
-Tipoff is at 7:00 p.m.
+The Wine & Gold will play their second game in as many days when they welcome the Toronto Raptors tonight at Quicken Loans Arena.
+Tipoff is at 7:30 p.m.
 ET.

 *Subject to change

 1. Reserve Judgment – Because of a vastly improved starting lineup, the Cavs bench – which has been one of the most potent in the Eastern Conference over the past few years – has been asked to do less.
 But Cleveland’s reserves were badly outscored on Friday night in Washington and will need to find more production against the Raptors – whose Lou Williams led the team with 22 points in Toronto’s 41-point drubbing of the Bucks.

 2. Get Offensive – The Cavs were averaging nearly 120 points per contest during their four-game win streak, but have averaged just 88.3 during their three-game skein.
 The aforementioned reserves will have to pick up some slack, but Cleveland’s Big 3 has to snap out of its funk as well.
 LeBron has been averaging just under 20 ppg over the past three games and the reigning Player of the Week is due for a breakout game.
 Nothing like a full-house at The Q to jumpstart the cause.

 3. Go Fourth – The Raptors have the best record in the East and are coming off a 6-1 homestand.
 Part of that is their prowess late in games.
 On one hand, hey lead the league in double-digit comeback wins; on the other, they’re 7-0 when leading after three quarters.
 Over the last four games, they’ve restricted foes to an NBA-best 18.8 points in the fourth quarter, holding each below 40 percent from the floor.
 Like a baseball team going against a hot closer, it might be best to get to the Raptors early.

 The Cavs lead the all-time series against the Raptors 39-33 (21-15 Home, 18-18 Road).